How are life insurance rates determined?

-All insurance companies have different criteria to qualify for their different rate classifications (i.e. preferred plus, preferred, regular plus, regular, table 2, table 4, etc.) and most insurance companies have 12 or more rate classifications for which any one person could qualify.
+All insurance companies have different criteria to qualify for their different rate classifications (i.e. preferred plus, preferred, regular plus, regular, table 2, table 4, etc.) and most insurance companies have 12 to 16 rate classifications for which any one person could qualify.

 Since no two life insurance companies underwrite exactly the same, explaining life insurance rates and ratings can be a complicated topic.

 Life insurance rates explained, not as easy as you'd think

 Besides for your overall health, which includes but is not limited to your cholesterol levels, blood sugar level, blood pressure, height and weight, recent or present tobacco use...

 The most competitive life insurance companies are also going to look at your family history, your driving record, your mental health history, any potentially hazardous future travel, any hazardous avocations (like scuba diving, hang gliding) and other non health related issues.